Roger Ailes, who built Fox News into a powerhouse, dies at 77

-Roger Ailes, who transformed cable news and then American politics by building Fox News into a ratings powerhouse, died Thursday.
+Roger Ailes, who transformed cable news and then American politics by building the Fox News Channel into a ratings powerhouse before being forced out amid sexual harassment allegations, died Thursday.
 He was 77.

-The death was announced by his family and reported on Fox News Channel.
-There was no immediate information on a cause of death.
+The death was announced by his family and reported on Fox News.

+According to a family friend, Ailes fell at his home in Palm Beach, Florida last week; suffered complications; and slipped into a coma.

 "I am profoundly sad and heartbroken to report that my husband, Roger Ailes, passed away this morning," his wife, Elizabeth, said in a statement.
 "Roger was a loving husband to me, to his son Zachary, and a loyal friend to many.
 He was also a patriot, profoundly grateful to live in a country that gave him so much opportunity to work hard, to rise -- and to give back."

-Sean Hannity, a prime time host and longtime face of the network, said on Twitter: "Today America lost one of its great patriotic warriors."
+Media mogul Rupert Murdoch, who hired Ailes to create Fox, said "everybody at Fox News is shocked and grieved by" Ailes' death.

+"He will be remembered by the many people on both sides of the camera that he discovered, nurtured and promoted," Murdoch said.
+"Roger and I shared a big idea which he executed in a way no one else could have."

-Ailes started Fox News almost from scratch in 1996.
+Ailes used his political and television expertise to launch Fox in 1996.
 With its slogan "Fair & Balanced," the network grew into not just the cable news ratings leader but a profound influence on the right wing of American politics.

 Related: Roger Ailes helped pave the way for Trump's victory